The Worst Personal Finance Advice on TikTok (and Why It’s Wrong)

 TikTok user @superhexwin suggests buying into new cryptocurrencies — like HEX — as a way to get rich, noting that people who bought into bitcoin and Ethereum early are now extremely wealthy.

 Why this is wrong: “Yes, assets can and do go up astronomically.
 Famously, two pizzas were once sold for 10,000 bitcoin that would now be worth $350 million,” Klingelhoeffer said.

 However, the rise of bitcoin doesn’t demonstrate that every cryptocurrency on the market will see the same surge in value.

-“As of 2021, the main usage of crypto is a greater fool item, i.e., you buy it to sell to someone else,” Klingelhoeffer said.
+“The main usage of crypto is a greater fool item, i.e., you buy it to sell to someone else,” Klingelhoeffer said.
 “There are lots of coins nowadays and 99% of them will be worthless in less than three years.
 Why?
 There is a finite supply of people willing to put a large portion of their net worth in crypto and those that do will want some liquidity.
 Until there is a coin with a demonstrable real-world utility better than traditional banking in terms of functionality, power consumption and, most importantly, legality, crypto is just a space to speculate and see if you can hit a winner.
 I don’t begrudge folks who go to the casino for the same reason.
 It’s fun — buy with what you can afford to lose.”

 More From GOBankingRates